-Women are diagnosed with COPD later than men, causing the disease to be more advanced and therefore any treatment to be less effective (CDC, 2021c).
+Women are diagnosed with COPD later than men, causing the disease to be more advanced and therefore any treatment to be less effective.
 Women have an increased susceptibility to COPD caused by smoking, likely due to smaller lungs, smaller airways, and lower elastic recoil.
-Women with COPD experience a worse quality of life, more acute exacerbations, more dyspnea, but a better response to oxygen therapy than men (Harding et al., 2020).
+Women who smoke are 50% more likely to develop emphysema.
+Women with COPD experience a worse quality of life, more acute exacerbations, more dyspnea, and less secretions, but a better response to oxygen therapy than men.
+Women comprise 56% of the people with COPD and men 44% (Harding et al., 2022; NIH, 2024b; Tomashaw & Carter, 2023).